atsushieee/devart-template/project_summary.md

 # Project Title
-Fantasy World with google glass
+Fantasy World with Google Glass

 ## Authors
 - Atsushi Tabata https://github.com/atsushieee

 ## Description
-This work is application which send new experience to users with google glass.
+This application aims to provide a new experience while using their Google glass.
-It changes the view of users a little, so it brings users to the fantasy world.
+It makes a slight change to the user's view which brings them a more exciting experience like in a fantasy world.

-There are two main functions.
-First, it can change the users' view like watercolor painting, and display live viewing.
-Secondly, users listen to music which is synchronized with the landscape with bone conductive speaker.
+It has two main operations.
+First, the user can change the visual effects such as water color painting while viewing live images.
+Second, users can listen to music which is synchronized with the images using bone conductive speakers.

-This application may make people's mind refresh.
+This application may make people's mind refreshed.